jjgecon/EconJM_auto_doc_gen/output_docs/sciencepo/cover_letter/Gonzalez_CL.typ

 )

 I am applying for the  Assistant Professor position in the Department of Economics at Sciences Po.
-Currently, I am a PhD candidate in Economics at Southern Methodist University, specializing in Applied Microeconomics with an emphasis on Culture and Gender Economics, and I expect to complete my degree by May 2026.
+Currently, I am a PhD candidate in Economics at Southern Methodist University, specializing in Applied Microeconomics with an emphasis on Culture, Gender, and Political Economics.
+I expect to complete my degree by May 2026.

 My research explores how entertainment media both reflects and shapes economic behavior.
 I develop novel methods using generative AI to extract cultural values from TV shows and test how these values affect individuals' behaviors and attitudes.